simran-n17/Docker-StreamlitModel/README.md

-# ML Model Using Docker
+# ML Model Using Docker - Binary Classification of Mushrooms

 We are going to create the ML model using the Docker and we will train the model to do so.